 ● Elbert Hubbard Roycroft Museum – 363 Oakwood Avenue

 East Aurora, NY 14052 Open Wednesdays, Saturdays, and Sundays from June – October.
 Tours begin at 1, 1:30, 2, 2:30, and 3 pm

 ● Erie County Fair – August 10-21st, 2022 This is the third largest county fair in the US, 10th largest fair in North America

 ● Explore & More Children’s Museum 300 Gleed Ave East Aurora, NY 14052

 ● Great Baehre Swamp Wildlife Management Area – hiking, trapping, and wildlife observation.

-The primary purposes of Great Baehre Swamp Wildlife Management Area (WMA) are for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+The primary purposes of the Great Baehre Swamp Wildlife Management Area (WMA) are for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
 This 270-acre WMA is located adjacent to the Town of Amherst’s Conservation Park.
 The area consists of nearly 260 acres of shrub swamp, emergent marsh, and open water wetlands and approximately 10 acres of brush and grassland.

 ● Golf Domes: (for those that need to wack that poor little ball year-round)

 – Paddock Chevrolet Golf Dome – 175 Brompton Rd.
 Tonawanda, NY 14150

 – The Dome – 8230 Wehrle Drive, Williamsville, NY 14221 (it is actually in Clarence, it just has the ever-popular Williamsville zip code)